 As mentioned, CDs and money market accounts are typically used when you are seeking a higher interest rate in exchange for less flexibility of your funds.
 Some examples include:

 - Money Market Accounts: A high interest rate replacement for a saving account.

 - CDs: An account useful for making tiered payments.
 For example, if college tuition is due May 1 every year for the next 4 years, you could open up 4 corresponding CDs to help save for the payments (1, 2, 3 and 4 year CDs).

 In general, most people seek out these types of accounts when they want an extremely safe account (as safe as a checking or savings account) but with slightly more reward (through higher interest rates).

 CDs and Money Market Accounts: Pros and Cons

 - Safety: Both accounts are insured by the FDIC for up to $250,000.
 And if you have more than $250,000 in a bank account, you might want to consider rethinking your investing strategy.

-- Interest Rates: While not as strong as the average S&P 500 return of 7%, some CDs and money market accounts accounts do offer 2.5% (or higher) interest rates.
+- Interest Rates: While not as strong as the average S&P 500 return of 7%, some CDs and money market accounts do offer competitive interest rates.

 - Withdrawal Limits: